siyual-park/sorm/README.md

-# database-interface
+# @acka/sorm
-This is a library used to integrate the different interfaces of NoSQL.
+This is an interface library used to integrate the different interfaces of NoSQL.

 # Install
 ```
-npm install --save @su-yong/database-interface
+npm install --save @acka/sorm
 ```

 # Usage
 ```
-const { DataAccessor, DataAccessorFactory, Transaction } = require('@su-yong/database-interface')
+const { DataAccessor, DataAccessorFactory, Transaction } = require('@acka/sorm')
 ```